 You can automate artifacts downloading via REST API.

 In addition to user-defined artifacts, TeamCity also generates and publishes some hidden artifacts for internal purposes.

 For example, for Maven builds, TeamCity creates the

 maven-build-info.xml file that contains Maven-specific data collected during the build.
 The content of the file is then used to visualize the Maven data on the Maven Build Info tab in the build results.

-Artifacts dependencies do not download hidden artifacts unless they explicitly have "
+Artifact dependencies do not consider hidden artifacts, unless they explicitly specify

-Hidden artifacts are not deleted by artifacts clean-up unless ".
+Hidden artifacts are not deleted by the artifacts clean-up unless

-maven-build-info.xml.gz- Maven build data.
-Used to display data on Maven Build Info build's tab.
+maven-build-info.xml.gz— Maven build data.
+Used to display data on the Maven Build Info tab.

-propertiesdirectory - holds properties calculated for the build on the agent.
+propertiesdirectory — holds properties calculated for the build on the agent.
 There are properties actual before the build and after the build.
-These are displayed on the build Properties tab.
+These are displayed on the Properties tab of build results.

 Artifacts Cache on Agent